-Figure 8.7.5-1: Message delivery between MSGin5G UEs in different PLMNs
+Figure 8.7.5-1: Message delivery between different PLMNs

-1. The MSGin5G Client 1 in MSGin5G UE 1 sends an MSGin5G message request to MSGin5G Server 1 in PLMN 1.
+1. The Message Sender sends an MSGin5G message request to MSGin5G Server 1 in PLMN 1 as specified in clause 8.3.2.

-2. The MSGin5G Server 1 analyses the target UE Service ID and determines that the message is to the MSGin5G UE 2 in PLMN 2, authenticates that the MSGin5G UE 1 is allowed to send a message to the MSGin5G UE 2, and then the MSGin5G Server 1 forwards the MSGin5G message request to MSGin5G Server 2 in PLMN 2.
+2. The MSGin5G Server 1 analyses the target UE Service ID and determines that the message is targeted to the Message Receiver in PLMN 2, authenticates that the Message Sender is allowed to send a message to the Message Receiver, and then the MSGin5G Server 1 forwards the MSGin5G message request to MSGin5G Server 2 in PLMN 2.

-3. MSGin5G Server 2 forwards the MSGin5G message request to the MSGin5G Client 2 in MSGin5G UE 2.
+3. MSGin5G Server 2 forwards the MSGin5G message request to the Message Receiver as specified in clause 8.3.3.

 4-6.
-If the message delivery status report is requested, the MSGin5G Client 2 sends a point-to-point MSGin5G message, with the message delivery status report to MSGin5G Client 1 as per procedure specified in the present clause.
+If the message delivery status report is requested, the Message Receiver sends a message delivery status report to Message Sender as per procedure specified in clause 8.3.4 and 8.3.5.

+Editor’s Note: how the Message delivery based on Messaging Topic works for UEs/Application Servers reside in different MSGin5G Servers and different PLMNs is FFS.